Royal Oak, Michigan Deportation Lawyers

 Legal Immigrants May Get Deported from Royal Oak MI

-Legal and illegal immigrants alike face possible deportation for certain felonies in Royal Oak, MI.
+Legal and illegal immigrants alike face possible deportation for particular felonies in Royal Oak, MI.

 Violent felonies and drug charges are often grounds for removal.
 However, even misdemeanor crimes of moral turpitude such as theft or fraud- those that show lack of justice, honesty, or good morals- may be grounds for deportation or removal.
 If you are facing deportation or removal, you can contest the proceedings.